 How to Invest in Emerging Markets

 The best, safest, and cheapest way to bet on these countries is to invest in exchange-traded funds, or ETFs.
-It’s easy to purchase them online through companies like Personal Capital.
 Many are built around the MSCI Emerging Market Index, a benchmark of stocks of corporations in emerging economies.
 An ETF’s value is based mainly on the average price of each share it holds.

 Interested in gambling on frontier markets?
 There’s an ETF for that, too.